Interests and experiences

-News: I will be rebuilding my satellite system to improve the 70cm antennas for EME, more info here
+News: I rebuilt my satellite system to improve the 70cm antennas for EME, more info here

 While I'm designing (and building) the new 7 meter dish for EME, I needed something "quick" to get on the air.
 I have been using satellites many years ago (Oscar 10/13 etc), and today there are plenty of amateur satellites available!